 But that’s what marketing is all about, creating demand.

 Beyond pigs in the woods and multiple species on pasture, we recognized another opportunity to bridge the gap between what the land offered and the market needed.
 And that was agritourism.
-So we offered lots of events over the years, ranging from our monthly farm tours, where up to 100 people would visit, to farm dinners with James Beard award-winning chefs, to classes on charcuterie, hog and chicken butchering and even cheese making.
-And, I led many farm business classes, including farm schools and classes on starting an artisan cheese business.
+So we offered lots of events over the years, ranging from our monthly farm tours, where up to 100 people would visit, to farm dinners with James Beard award-winning chefs, to classes on charcuterie, hog, and chicken butchering and even cheese making.
+And I led many farm business classes, including farm schools and classes on starting an artisan cheese business.

 Speaking of artisan cheese, I certainly never intended to become a cheesemaker.
 But that happened because the land we purchased had an old milking parlor.
 It was run down and gutted…but the walls were there.
-So we invested in fixing it up, started milking cows and learned how to make cheese pretty well.
+So we invested in fixing it up, began milking cows, and learned how to make cheese pretty well.
 Well enough to win awards at the United States Cheese Championship and at the American Cheese Society’s annual competition anyway.

-So, there are lots of ways to match the land resources to the market opportunities.
+So there are lots of ways to match the land resources to the market opportunities.
 Just think about the best way to do that without using debt, and you’ll be on your way.

 Now, let’s move on to rule #6.

-Farm Business Rule #6 — Balance Profit With Passion
+Rule #6 — Balance Profit With Passion

 The answer of what to charge is simple, and is derived from three data points:

-- what is your cost of production
+- what is your cost of production,

-- what is your required profit margin
+- what is your required profit margin, and

 - what will the market bear.